 Impromptu Lentil Chili

-Although I’m not a football fan, it seems to be a pattern that some of my best recipe ideas are discovered around the time of super bowl Sunday’s.
+Although I’m not a football fan, it seems to be a pattern that some of my best recipe ideas (like this lentil chili) are discovered around the time of super bowl Sunday’s.
 (Still trying to determine if that’s a coincidence!)

 Exhibit A: If you’re fairly new to my community, you may not have seen this super bowl Sunday baked chicken/tofu teriyaki wings recipe from a few years ago!
 (Sorry in advance to anyone who isn’t a Patriots / Tom Brady fan…hehe)